lauramarie99/ProtDesign2/README.md

 - guide_potentials: External potential to use (only used if enzyme_design = true)
 - guide_scale: Scale factor for guide potential (only used if enzyme_design = true)
 - pdb: Input structure (the structure where the fixed residues are taken from)
-- substrate: Substrate name (contained in input pdb)
+- substrate: Substrate name (must be contained in input structure pdb)
 - iterations: Number of RFdiffusion steps
 - name: Experiment name (don't use special characters)
 - noise scale: RFdiffusion noise scale